CAST-Extend/com.castsoftware.aip.datamart/README.md

 Secondly, you can reduce the extraction scope either by extracting only the measurement base with the ```run``` command or by ignoring some set of tables that you do not need.
 See [Running the Scripts ](#Running-the-Scripts)

-At last, you can use the ```dartamart update``` command line in order to synchronize the datamart with new snapshots only.
+At last, you can use the ```datamart update``` command line in order to synchronize the datamart with new snapshots only.

 ### Schema Upgrade